“A problem without a solution is a misstated problem.” - Albert Einstein

 Academic support is a way to help struggling students by giving them confidence in their abilities, helping them to improve their grades, and improving their study techniques.

-How Do You Recognise When a Student is Struggling?
+How to Know When a Student is Struggling

 Students begin to struggle when they lose interest in a particular subject.
 Several factors can cause this.